Hysterectomy Myths and Facts, Part 2: Changes to My Body

 For most women who have a hysterectomy at CIGC, it takes approximately 6 weeks for the top of the vagina to fully heal, after which most patients can resume sex.
 (Assuming you get the all clear from your physician!)

 Fact: There are multiple treatments for fibroids (and other conditions that cause infertility) that don’t require a hysterectomy out of the gate.
-Many women have procedures to treat a GYN condition like fibroids, and while they may ultimately choose to have a hysterectomy after they are finished having children, it is not the only treatment.
+Many women have procedures to treat GYN conditions like fibroids, and while they may ultimately choose to have a hysterectomy after they are finished having children, it is not the only treatment.

 Tools to Help Evaluate GYN Surgeons

 Here are some of the most important questions and answers to help you navigate your GYN surgical consultation.
 If your surgeon can’t answer these to your satisfaction, please get a second opinion.
+Read this blog post on questions women must ask their OBGYN about surgery to help you assess your physician’s surgical skill level and the procedures that are being offered.

 To book a consultation with Dr. Paul MacKoul or Dr. Natalya Danilyants, please book online or call 888-787-4379.